jpanther/congo/exampleSite/content/docs/advanced-customisation.md

 Simply by changing this one value, all the font sizes on your website will be adjusted to match this new size.
 Therefore, to increase the overall font sizes used, make the value greater than `12pt`.
 Similarly, to decrease the font sizes, make the value less than `12pt`.

-## Building the Tailwind CSS from source
+## Building the theme CSS from source

 If you'd like to make a major change, you can take advantage of Tailwind CSS's JIT compiler and rebuild the entire theme CSS from scratch.
 This is useful if you want to adjust the Tailwind configuration or add extra Tailwind classes to the main stylesheet.